 How to Run an Effective Agile Demo: A Secret Way to Build Stakeholder Trust

 As a developer on a scrum team, you have likely watched helplessly as the pressure from stakeholders mounts.
-Despite each sprint producing multi-hour planning meetings, and Gannt or Burndown charts, your leaders never seem to be satisfied with the current progress.
-This common situation is due to a lack of trust.
+Despite each sprint containing a multi-hour planning meeting, and producing a Gantt or Burn-down charts, your leaders never seem to be satisfied with the progress.
+Situations like the one described are often due to a lack of trust.

-Trust is not built only with charts and graphs, but by showing management what you are building.
+Trust is not built only with charts and graphs, but by making work visible to management.
 Leadership wants to see the application they’ve invested in come to life.
-Though no stakeholder asks for it, they want a demo.
+Although stakeholders don’t always ask for it, they want a demo.

-A demo is my secret weapon when working with teams that are attempting to install agile.
-By showing them changes at a regular cadence, it becomes a rallying cry that builds their confidence in the team.
-This boost in trust levels results in more autonomy at work and decreases the stress of engineers.
+Over the past 10 years, demos have been my secret weapon when working with teams to install an agile mindset.
+Regular progress in short cycles can become a rallying cry that builds the team’s confidence and the stakeholder’s confidence in the team.
+This visibility raises trust levels, resulting in more autonomy at work and less stress for engineers.

 If you’ve never seen a demo before, you are probably wondering what an effective one looks like?

-You’ll want to start a demo with the most important aspect of your project: working software.
-Working software refers to the new features that your team has built.
+You’ll want to start a demo with the most important aspect of your project: Working Software.
+Working Software refers to the new features that your team has recently built.
 Each new piece of functionality should be demoed from a production environment—or at least production-like one.

 Demos have a lot of benefits, but they are not free.
 They require you to work in a way where user value is the outcome of each task.
-A common practice in the agile community is to build vertically sliced stories, which include all the layers of an application.
+A common practice in the agile community is to deliver vertically sliced stories, which includes changes to all the layers of an application.
 However, if your team isn’t building vertically sliced features, then demoing will be difficult.
-In this case, you should try talking with your product manager, who may be open to experimenting with vertically sliced stories for a short period of time.
+Talk with your product manager, to experiment with vertically sliced stories for a short period of time.

 If your team is building developer tools, you can still demo.
 Even though there isn’t a clear user interface, you can show the tool’s capabilities.
 For example, if a tool makes it easier to deploy an application, then present the deployment of an app.
-In the scenarios where the tool takes too long to run to demo, try using the cooking show technique.
-Show the process starting, and then reveal the end result—which you prepared earlier.
+Make sure to talk the audience through how to interpret any output so that they can understand what is happening.
+In the scenarios where the tool takes too long to run to demo, try using the Cooking Show Technique.
+Show the process starting, and then reveal the end result—which you prepared earlier, or creating a recording.

 Bring a list of action items that will help the team deliver more software in the next demo.
-This list should be generated as a group, and crafted to include only the items that leadership needs to help the team with, along with the reasons why it will help.
-Some examples are asking for help escalating a service ticket with a vendor, or requesting new equipment.
+The list of ways management can help, generated as a team, includes the reasons why the request will help.
+Some examples are: asking for help escalating a service ticket with a vendor, or requesting new equipment.

-Stakeholders want the project to be successful, so ask for their help executing the solutions to your problems.
+Stakeholders want the project to be successful, so ask for their help to overcome your current problems.
 Sometimes a solution warrants a more in depth discussion, so give the topic the proper amount of attention in a follow-up meeting.
-This technique will allow you to walk leaders through the problems you see and make a case for the solution you’ve suggested.
+Pausing a topic for a later time (known as Parkinglot-ing) will allow you to walk leaders through the problems you see and make a case for the solution you’ve suggested.

 You’ll want to demo working software as often as you can.
 If it takes three weeks to build a feature, then you should schedule demos every three weeks.
 Over time, try to find ways to increase the frequency of demos.
 As the cadence of communication increases, the number of surprises will decrease, which allows for shorter and more efficient demos.